accordproject/template-archive/packages/cicero-server/README.md

 ```

 ### Trigger request - Stateless (legacy)
 Only supported for clauses or contracts without references to contract state

+If the body contains an object with the properties 'state', then this is used as the contract state.
+If no 'state' property exists then no contract state is used.

 Assuming you cloned the [Cicero template library](https://github.com/accordproject/cicero-template-library) in directory `<cicero-template-library-dir>`: